Once upon a time…

 When I spotted the kitchen table, I realized she must have stayed behind to put the last minute touches on some sort of Finnish delicacy that she’d slaved over all afternoon.

-When she placed the dinner on the table, boiled potatoes steaming beside what looked like small pieces of liver awash in milk, oily pools floating on the glistening surface.
-I gulped back a gag reflex.
+When she placed the dinner on the table, boiled potatoes steaming beside what looked like small pieces of liver awash in milk, oily pools floating on the glistening surface, I gulped back a silent gag reflex.
 It wouldn’t do to have a diplomatic faux pas so early in our togetherness.
 Still, I had to think of SOMETHING.

 “I’m sorry.”
 Hands gesturing.
 “Really not hungry.”
 “Long, long flight.”
 Could she even understand me?